-Once the Incomplete grade of "IN" has been assigned, the student must complete and submit all outstanding requirements for the course as determined by the instructor, and according to the timeline established by the instructor, but no later than the end of the subsequent semester.
+Once the Incomplete grade of "IN" has been assigned, the student must complete and submit all outstanding requirements for the course as determined by the instructor within the 6-week timeframe.
 It is the student's responsibility to work with the instructor to ensure these requirements are met.
 A student will receive the grade earned based on the work submitted at the end of the deadline for submitting work.

 A grade of Incomplete may impact a student's qualification for financial aid.
-Therefore, the student should contact the TKU Financial Aid Office immediately upon receiving an "IN."
-If the emergency or significant event results in multiple courses being affected, then the student must obtain approval from all of their professors.
+Therefore, the student should contact the TKU Student Financial Services Office immediately upon receiving an "IN."
+If the emergency or significant event results in multiple courses being affected, then the student must obtain approval from each professor.